Transportation-Related Expenses (TRE) Payments

 Note: Summer Youth passes go on sale in May.
 Refer to the section "Discounted Youth Pass" below for additional information.

-There are instances, due to time constraints, when CWES Workers must issue bus passes to the client and/or youth in order for the individual to participate in a WTW activity.
+There are instances, due to time constraints, when CWES workers must issue bus passes to the client and/or youth in order for the individual to participate in a welfare-to-work (WTW) activity.
 A supply of adult and youth bus passes is kept in each district office.
 CWES staff processes bus pass requests according to district office procedures.

 Youth Pass

-Children ages 5-18 may receive the equivalent of a youth pass for transportation between home, school and/or day care provider, and to other extracurricular activities if the child’s transportation is necessary in order for the parent to participate in a WTW activity Children under age five are not charged for the use of public transportation.
+Children aged 5-18 may receive the equivalent of a youth pass for transportation between home, school, and/or day care provider and to other extracurricular activities if the child’s transportation is necessary in order for the parent to participate in a WTW activity.
+Children under the age of five are not charged for the use of public transportation.

-Note: Child care providers who charge for transporting a child between school and the provider, must be paid as long as the cost of child care, including transportation, is at or below the RMR.
+Note: Child care providers who charge for transporting a child between school and the provider must be paid as long as the cost of child care, including transportation, is at or below the Regional Market Rate (RMR).

 Discounted Youth Pass